Assistant Directors

 What does a 1st Assistant Director do on a German set?

-The 1st AD runs the set — managing the shooting schedule, coordinating all departments, calling shots, and ensuring the director focuses on creative decisions.
-In Germany, the 1st AD also manages compliance with German labor law (Arbeitszeitgesetz) and coordinates with regional film commission requirements.
+Here is the breakdown.
+The 1st AD runs the set — managing the shooting schedule, setting up all departments, calling shots, and making sure the director focuses on creative decisions.
+In Germany, the 1st AD also manages compliance with German labor law (Arbeitszeitgesetz) and sets up with regional film commission needs.

 What's the difference between 1st and 2nd AD?